Payable-On-Death (POD) Bank Accounts

 Don’t be fooled into thinking that a POD is not a part of your estate because it transfers to the beneficiary at your death.
 These accounts are absolutely part of the estate of the depositor and, if an estate tax return must be filed, they must be accounted for 100%.

 1. Please note that a “transfer-on-death” registration may now be utilized for securities (stocks, bonds and brokerage accounts).
 While similar to POD accounts the transfer-on-death designation is somewhat unique.
 Discussion of this type of account is outside the scope of this article.

 When you ask to open a POD account, the bank’s representative may give you a form that authorizes the creation of a “Totten Trust.”
 No need to panic: the representative did not misunderstand you or give you the wrong form by accident.
 A POD account is often called a “totten trust” account.
 This name comes from an old court case which was the first to recognize an account that designated a beneficiary, one who had no right to the account until the depositor died.

 Before opening a POD account, be sure to give careful consideration to your selection of the beneficiary or beneficiaries.
 For instance, while one can name a minor child as a POD beneficiary, if he or she is still a minor at your death, a custodian will be appointed to manage and use the money for the benefit of the child until the child reaches the age of majority.
 If you name more than one beneficiary, each will inherit an equal share of the account unless you specify otherwise.
 If one of the beneficiaries dies before you do, the account will be divided among the surviving beneficiaries.
 This may not be what you intended.
-For all of these reasons, it is best to discuss the utilization of POD accounts with your estate planning counsel before taking this step.
+For all of these reasons, it is best to discuss the utilization of POD accounts with your estate planning attorney before taking this step.
 Berwitz & DiTata LLP will be happy to answer your questions.